HoussamBouajjioune/airbnb-clone-project/README.md

   - Tracks progress and assists with resource allocation.
 - **Contribution**: Ensures the team follows agile practices, helping to improve productivity and remove obstacles for the team.

+## UI Component Patterns

+### Navbar
+- **Description**: The navigation bar will provide links to different pages of the application such as the homepage, property listings, user account, and login/signup.
+- **Features**:
+  - Logo linking to the homepage.
+  - Search bar for property search functionality.
+  - User navigation for login and account settings.
+  - Responsive menu for mobile views.
+  - A "Favorites" button for logged-in users to quickly access saved properties.

+### Property Card
+- **Description**: A reusable component to display a preview of each property in the listing view.
+- **Features**:
+  - Property image.
+  - Basic details: price, location, rating.
+  - Favorite button to mark the property as a favorite.
+  - Responsive design for different screen sizes.
+  - Hover effects to show more information (e.g., availability, book now).

+### Footer
+- **Description**: The footer will be used at the bottom of each page to display links to important information such as privacy policy, terms of service, and social media accounts.
+- **Features**:
+  - Site links (about, help, terms).
+  - Social media icons linking to Facebook, Twitter, Instagram.
+  - Company information and copyright.
+  - A "Back to top" button for quick navigation to the top of the page.

+### Reusability and Consistency
+Each of these components will be designed for reusability, ensuring that they can be easily incorporated into multiple pages throughout the application.
+They will also follow consistent design principles to maintain visual coherence and ensure a smooth user experience across the entire app.